Important information about PLA Regional Trainings related to Coronavirus COVID 19

 The event organizers have identified this session as appropriate for people with no previous knowledge of the topic, and for people with some knowledge who want to increase their understanding.

 Registration is limited to 100.
 Participation in both days is required.
 This event is appropriate for individuals or small teams from libraries.
 PLA wants to make sure there’s space for attendees from many diverse libraries at each event, which will create a richer learning experience for everyone.
 Therefore we are discouraging any libraries from sending large numbers of staff.
 If your library is interested in sending 10 or more staff to one of these events, please contact PLA (Scott Allen, 312-280-5858 or email@example.com) to discuss it.
-Also, library participants are encouraged to invite community partners to attend as part of their team.
-Registration support may be available for a limited number of small and rural library staff.
-Watch this site for more information.

 The free PLA on-demand webinar, “Understanding Power, Identity, and Oppression in the Public Library,” is an excellent primer to this convening.
 Attendees are also encouraged to download and review the Government Alliance on Race and Equity report, Advancing Racial Equity in Public Libraries: Case Studies from the Field.
 These are not required but recommended.